ameyabhamare/Customer-Personality-Analysis/doc/use_cases.md

 	- No. of steps v/s weight throughout the week.

 4. The user receives relevant recommendations to improve their lifestyle.
-5. User exits the FitMe portal.
+5. The user exits the FitMe portal.